saaiilbasnet/FeedbackUi/README.md

-# Feedback UI
+# Feedback Ui

-# A simple feedback user interface that lets users choose from three ratings (unhappy, neutral, and satisfied) with a hover effect.
+ A simple feedback user interface that lets users choose from three ratings (unhappy, neutral, and satisfied) with a hover effect.
 When a rating is selected, it becomes active (changes background color) and clicking "Send Review" updates the feedback section with the selected rating.